Multidimensional Scaling in the Poincare Disk: Multidimensional scaling in the PD

 We note that (\ref{eq:general_E}) is a general form from which several special embedding error functions can be obtained by substituting appropriate values of the constants $c$, $c_{jk}$, and $a$.
 Examples include: \begin{itemize} \item Absolute Differences Squared (ADS)

 \item Relative Differences Squared (RDS)

 \item Sammon Stress Criterion (SAM)

-\end{itemize} As the most general case of (\ref{eq:general_E}), individual importance dependent on the input dissimilarities can be assigned to the pairwise error terms using the the weights terms $w_{jk}$.
+\end{itemize} As the most general case of (\ref{eq:general_E}), individual importance dependent on the input dissimilarities can be assigned to the pairwise error terms using the weights terms $w_{jk}$.

-MDS-PD also requires calculation of the gradient of the error function.
-For a general error function, closed form symbolic derivatives may or may not exist, and in the latter case one can resort to approximating the gradient using finite difference calculations.
-Numerical approximation may also incur lower computational cost than the formal derivatives.
+PD-MDS also requires calculation of the gradient of the error function.
+For a general error function, closed form symbolic derivatives may or may not exist.
+In any case, one can resort to approximating the gradient using finite difference calculations.
+Numerical approximation may also have lower computational and implementation costs than the formal derivatives.
 However, the use of numerical derivatives can introduce additional convergence problems due to limited machine precision.

-For the sum (\ref{eq:general_E}), both approaches are possible.
-A symbolic derivation of the gradient of (\ref{eq:general_E}), including both the Euclidean and hyperbolic cases, can be easily carried out and is omitted here for brevity.
+For the sum (\ref{eq:general_E}), a symbolic derivation of the gradient of (\ref{eq:general_E}), including both the Euclidean and hyperbolic cases, can be easily carried out and is omitted here for brevity.
 From the obtained result, symbolic derivatives of (\ref{eq:ADS})--(\ref{eq:SAM}), as well as any other special cases derivable from (\ref{eq:general_E}) can be obtained by substituting appropriate constants.

-\subsection{Local vs. Global Minima}
+\subsection{Local vs. global minima}

-MDS-PD, being a steepest descent method that terminates at near-zero progress, can find a \emph{stationary point }of the objective function.
+PD-MDS, being a steepest descent method that terminates at near-zero progress, can find a \emph{stationary point }of the objective function.
 In the least squares case, if the value at the returned solution is close to zero (that is, $E<\epsilon_{E}$), then the final configuration can be considered a global minimizer that embeds the input metric with no error.
-In all other cases, a single run of MDS-PD cannot distinguish between local and global points of minimum or between a minimizer and a stationary point.
-A traditional way of getting closer to the global minimum in MDS is to run the minimization multiple times with different starting configurations.
+In all other cases, a single run of PD-MDS cannot distinguish between local and global points of minimum or between a minimizer and a stationary point.
+A common way of getting closer to the global minimum in MDS is to run the minimization multiple times with different starting configurations.
 Expectedly, there will be accumulation of the results at several values, and the more values are accumulated at the lowest accumulation point, the better the confidence that the minimal value represents a global minimum i.e. the least achievable embedding error.